SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 ### Source

 In this step, we create the `UsageDetailSender` Source project.
-Create a new .NET Console  project and add the NuGet packages as referred in the [Add NuGet reference](#Add-NuGet-Reference)
+Create a new .NET Console project and add the NuGet packages as described in the [Add NuGet reference](#Add-NuGet-Reference)

 <!-- TODO: Initializr Instructions-->